-Apulia is one of the richest archaeological regions in Italy.
-It was first colonized by Mycenaean Greeks.
+Apulia is one of the most productive archaeological regions in Italy.
+The Mycenaean Greeks first colonized the area.
 Apulia today is a region of Southern Italy bordering the Adriatic Sea to the east, the Ionian Sea to the southeast.

 - Name: Figurine of a Dancer

 - Museum: RD Milns Antiquities Museum

 A Tour of the RD Milns Antiquities Museum

 - Queensland Art Gallery

 - Queensland Museum & Science Centre

 - MacArthur Museum Brisbane

 - RD Milns Antiquities Museum